steve98654/gicsproj/README.md

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3403818

-We are happy to share data as well upon request.
+We are happy to share original data as well upon request.